 If an outlet smells like smoke or you see smoke emanating from the socket, cut the power in that area and wait for one of our electricians to arrive.
 Trying to remove the outlet cover or discover the issue on your own could put you in danger, especially if you are not familiar with such systems.

 Our Edmonton handymen are waiting to hear from you and to provide you with safe and effective outlet repairs.
-Contact us today for a free estimate and update your home’s outlets and wiring for the health and safety of your family and home.
+Contact us today for an estimate and update your home’s outlets and wiring for the health and safety of your family and home.